 Foot traffic is crucial to the sustained health of your overall business for a number of reasons.
 It gives you the chance to engage with more customers and make a positive, in-person impression.
 For most, this will help increase word-of-mouth referrals and loyalty for your business.
 All of this helps you increase sales in a direct and personal way.

 So, if you want to build a marketing campaign designed to increase your store’s foot traffic, read on.

 Create In-Store Only Promotions

-- Promote product launches to help attract customers who want to see and test out a new product for themselves
+- Promote product and news launches to help attract customers who want to see and test out a new product for themselves

 - Offer print-at-home or mobile phone promo codes and coupons that customers can use to buy your products in your store